Krzysztof Janus

-Krzysztof Janus (born 25 March 1986) is a Polish professional footballer who plays as a winger for Wisła Płock's reserve team, where he also serves as an assistant coach.
+Krzysztof Janus (born 25 March 1986) is a Polish professional football manager and former player who played as a winger.
+He currently serves as the assistant manager of Wisła Płock II, and is in charge of Wisła's under-19 team.

 Career

-In July 2011, he was loaned to KS Polkowice on a one-year deal.
+In July 2011, Janus was loaned to KS Polkowice on a one-year deal.
 After that, he played for Wisła Płock.